 Unbeknownst to us, the resort was purchased in June of 2019 by a group of 10 residents with one goal in mind which was to reopen to resort!
 They are seeking a credible entrepreneur who is ready to invest a large sum of money that could have to potential for a huge ROI.
 The interesting part of this purchase is that the group who now owns the resort aren't necessarily looking to profit of its eventual sale but rather to help revitalize the small town & bring back a significant piece of history!

 Unfortunately on our visit both the restaurant & hall which also feature an art gallery were locked up tight which makes sense as not only were they pristine, but the new owners have the vision of bringing the resort back to life.
-Although I was disappointed being unable to get in, I was pleased that some of the rooms were accessible!
+Although I was disappointed being unable to get in, I was pleased that some of the rooms at this Abandoned Waterfront Resort were accessible!
 Hopefully this gorgeous property is reverted to its former glory in the near future!